NewYorkCityCouncil/vacant_storefronts/README.md

 Therefore, there are incorrectly labeled tracts in the column, and it is difficult to know which ones were split or have decimal values.

 #### How does your methodology deal with missing data?
+For our cluster analysis, we grouped census tracts together based on tracts sharing similar vacancy rates and total number of storefronts.
+Clustering is an analysis where data is classified into categories, previously undefined, based on their similarities.
+We identified areas in NYC that have higher than average vacancy rates as well as a large number of total storefronts.

+In order to get the correct census tract for each storefront in the dataset, we used the ‘latitude’/’longitude’ and ‘bbl’ columns.
+We matched bbls to the PLUTO file (https://www.nyc.gov/assets/planning/download/zip/data-maps/open-data/nyc_pluto_21v2_arc_csv.zip) to get the census tract id.
+For storefronts with non-matching bbls, we geocoded the addresses using tidygeocoder.

 #### Can I use the maps & findings in my own work?
 Yes!
 Please attribute credit to the New York City Council Data Team.